activeadmin/activeadmin/CONTRIBUTING.md

 	Password: password

 If you need to perform any other commands on the test application, use the `local` script.
+For example:

-For example to boot the rails console:
+To boot the rails console:

 ```sh
 script/local console